 The cartoon version of Lizzie McGuire at first looked crudely drawn, but the animation soon improved.

 Recorded 911 calls are presented on World's Dumbest... with animation.
-Early seasons have the MS Paint art rough and unpolished with simple animation, while recent seasons have lavish and almost cartoon-quality Flash animation.
+Early seasons show rough and unpolished MS Paint art with simple animation, while recent seasons have lavish and almost cartoon-quality Flash animation.

 Both Kamen Rider and Super Sentai have gone through a significant Art Evolution.
 Since both of these series are around for a very long time, suit designs, props and special effects have improved considerably.
 Just compare the earlier Transformation Sequences in Super Sentai to the later ones in this video.